hecdeveloper/hecdeveloper/README.md

 - 👋 Hi
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Django.
 - 💞️ I'm looking to collaborate on react-native projects
 - 📫 How to reach me linkedIn: https://www.linkedin.com/in/hector-ibarra-rivas/